 The fee is per "couple" means one pregnant person and their partner, or a non-pregnant friend or relative--someone who will be with you during your labor or someone who can teach everything they learned to that person!

-This is a one-time class, 3 hours long with lots of movement!
+This is a one-time class, 3 hours long (but allot 4 hours' time) with lots of movement!

 $105 per couple

 ...you could take the New Baby & Postpartum Ready class, the Breastfeeding Ready class and the Prepared Childbirth with this class and save!

 "My husband and I attended the move and get comfy course 9/7/19.
 This class is a MUST and wish it was provided to all parents versus the hospital prenatal courses.
 The class gives you real tools for laboring, how your partner, and care providers can support you.
 It gives you insight on how the “industry” of labor has changed dramatically in past 30 years.
 How to advocate for yourself and feel confident in your birth plan.
 The class also highlights the amazing and beautiful parts of giving birth.
 The power of a woman’s body, its phenomenal ability, and deep connection of mamas and babies."

 "I also wanted to write a little comment about the "Move & Get Comfy for Labor" class that Dallas and I took with you before Harper was born last year.
 After having 2 previous births both which I planned to do natural, I was missing the confidence and empowerment for each, caving for the epidural at 8+ cm.
 After meeting with Jeanette, leaning how to trust my body and find positions to really allow me to push through that "hump" I previously struggled to go over I was emotionally ready for my third labor.
 After this class, I was able to with really enjoy labor with my new found confidence, knowledge and awareness.
 I was armed with the tools my partner and I both needed and we had the natural birth I was hoping for :).
 Thank you, Jeanette!"